-- Respect international norms of behaviour and recognised human rights, including the rights of Indigenous peoples, by seeking to avoid causing or contributing to adverse human rights impacts from our activities,
+- Respecting international norms of behaviour and recognising human rights, including the rights of Indigenous peoples, by seeking to avoid causing or contributing to adverse human rights impacts from our activities.

-- Undertake human rights due diligence and consider human rights in our risk and impact assessments,
+- Undertaking human rights due diligence and consider human rights in our risk and impact assessments.

-- If any impacts inadvertently occur, act to mitigate or address them.
-While we have a significant commitment to sustainable development, first and foremost we are committed to ‘doing no harm’,
+- If any impacts inadvertently occur, acting to mitigate or address them.
+While we have a significant commitment to sustainable development, first and foremost we are committed to ‘doing no harm’.

-- Have and continue to undertake appropriate due diligence of our activities and management controls,
+- Having and continuing to undertake appropriate due diligence of our activities and management controls.

-- Support appropriate access to grievance mechanisms and appropriate remedies when required.
+- Supporting appropriate access to grievance mechanisms and appropriate remedies when required.

 Oversight and governance

-The Board HSSC is responsible for overseeing human rights risk management and material security related matters and our senior managers have a management KPI relating to the VPSHR Implementation Plan.
+The Board HSSC is responsible for overseeing human rights risk management and material security related matters.

-Management regularly reports on performance against the Human Rights Plan and any material community grievances to the Board HSSC.
+Management regularly reports on performance against the Human Rights work plan and any material community grievances to the Board HSSC.